THE WIDESCREEN CENTRE LTD - Certificate of Incorporation No. 1015868, VAT GB 232 9754 49

 Nicholas Joannou - Telescopes, Astrophotography, Solar Observing, Binoculars, Microscopes and more.
 Nick at one of the BSIA meetings.

 Nicholas worked for us full-time from 2012 -2016, and still does on a consultancy basis and for the major exhibitions that we do.
 Nick first helped us at the Astrofest exhibition in London, and then joining The Widescreen Centre as a full-time member of the Astronomy staff.

-Nicholas is at the front line of our Astronomy Department.
-He has extensive technical knowledge of products and specialises in Astrophotography.
+Nicholas has extensive technical knowledge of products and specialises in Astrophotography.
 Nick is always ready to help.
 If you come along to one of the BSIA meetings Nicholas wil undoubtedly be there and willing to help.

 Ethan Hayes Kalemjian - Telescopes, Binoculars, Spotting Scopes.

-A graduate in industrial design, Ethan is an active member of the Baker Street Irregular Astronomers and, like Alex, always joins us for events and exhibitions.
+A graduate in industrial design, Ethan is an active member of the Baker Street Irregular Astronomers and, like Alex and Nicholas, often joins us for events and exhibitions.